-Just hours after the first debate between the two candidates vying to become President of the United States, the SNF DIALOGUES, in collaboration with iMEdD (the incubator for Media Education and Development, a nonprofit organization), met live at snfdialogues.org to discuss new global geopolitical balances and evolving international relations.
+Just hours after the first round of the US Presidential Debate, the SNF Dialogues met live at snfdialogues.org to discuss new global geopolitical balances and evolving international relations.

-The discussion featured Dr. George Tzogopoulos, Senior Fellow at the Begin-Sadat Centre for Strategic Studies and ELIAMEP, Director of EU-China Programmes at the Centre International de Formation Européenne, and Lecturer in International Relations at the Democritus University of Thrace; Constantinos Filis, Executive Director of the Institute of International Relations; Brady Kiesling, author and former U.S. diplomat; and Katerina Sokou, journalist and Nonresident Senior Fellow at the Atlantic Council.
+The discussion featured Dr. George Tzogopoulos, Senior Fellow at the Begin-Sadat Centre for Strategic Studies and ELIAMEP, Director of EU-China Programmes at the Centre international de formation européenne (CIFE), and Lecturer in International Relations at the Democritus University of Thrace; Constantinos Filis, Executive Director of the Institute of International Relations; Brady Kiesling, author and former US diplomat and Katerina Sokou, journalist and Non-resident Senior Fellow at the Atlantic Council.

-In their commentary, among a wide range of topics, the speakers touched on a shifting system of international relationships, how what happens in the voting booth in the U.S. can affect its ground rules, and the roles of the European Union, the United States, and Turkey within it.
+In their commentary, among a wide range of topics, the speakers touched on a shifting system of international relationships, how what happens in the voting booth in the US can affect its ground rules, and the roles of the European Union, the Turkey within it.

-Constantinos Filis, addressing global geopolitical changes, said, “Globally, the world is more volatile than it has been in decades.
+While addressing global geopolitical changes, Constantinos Filis, said: “Globally, the world is more volatile than it has been in decades.
 Geopolitical shifts are taking place, and what is extremely unpleasant for Greece is the dismantling of the international legal system, as a result of which a great deal of emphasis is placed on foreign exchange diplomacy and the countries that practice it.
-A great example is President Trump, who does not believe that the U.S.-EU front should remain unbroken, something that revisionist powers such as China, Russia, and Turkey are trying to exploit.”
+A great example is President Trump, who does not believe that the US-EU front should remain unbroken, something that revisionist powers such as China, Russia, and Turkey are trying to exploit.”

 Robin Niblett, Director of Chatham House, the Royal Institute of International Affairs, gave a video interview that was aired as part of the webcast.
 He spoke, among other things, about the geopolitical power of Europe, mentioning that "the EU was transformed from a free trade area into a ‘Community’ before it even became a community.
 They call themselves a ‘Union,’ even though they were still only a community.
 And, now, the EU calls itself a ‘geopolitical actor,’ while it only has just begun to emerge as a geo-economic actor.
 I find it difficult to see how the EU can function by geopolitical criteria, especially since foreign policy remains an intergovernmental activity.
 Europe can become a geopolitical power, based on an alliance of willing parties, and not limited by the EU.”